Do you struggle with body image and accepting the body you see in the mirror?

 So, if you are struggling with a negative body image, please know, IT’S NOT YOUR FAULT.
 That’s a real and true step to a positive body image.

 Body hate and weight shaming are powerful, invisible force fields not just for innocent kids, but for adults.
 Meaning, just because you can’t measure it, doesn’t mean it doesn’t exist (like love!).
 You have EVERY right to feel overwhelmed with these messages.

 The exposure to millions of messages about body image is like experiencing paper cuts every day.

 – Marc David

-To help put you on the path to healing body image, let’s review FALSE beliefs about how to heal it so you can stop wasting your time and energy going down a path that has no victory flag waiting for you in the end.
+To help put you on the path to healing body image and empowering more positive mental health, let’s review FALSE beliefs related to body image.
+With this info, you can stop wasting your time and energy going down a path that has no victory flag waiting for you in the end.

 #1 We Falsely Believe We Can Heal Body Image By Changing the Body